PurpurMC/PurpurDocs/src/content/docs/purpur/faq.md

+---
+title: Frequently Asked Questions
+description: A guide in my new Starlight docs site.
+---

 ## Where to download??!1?

 We have a downloads page on our website that's almost as majestic as my beard ![Billy's Majestic Beard](https://cdn.discordapp.com/emojis/768978823655063602.png?size=16).
 It is our user friendly front-end for our downloads API: {{ project.downloads }}